jedimatt42/tipi/INSTALL.md

 # Only follow these instructions if you are setting up an SD Card from scratch.

-Assumes base image is Raspbian Lite
+Assumes base image is Raspbian Lite (bullseye)

+## Pre-boot setup

+Before booting the Raspbian SD image, create a createuser.txt, enable ssh, enable wifi by following the instructions from [raspberrypi.com](https://raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi)

 Use raspi-config to install locales and set default, en_US_utf8.
 Note: installing all locales takes forever, and slows future updates.